Save Energy with Your Dehumidifier

 Peltier Dehumidifiers

-also ccccalled “thermo-electric dehumidifiers” are small, inexpensive, portable dehumidifiers which don’t use the refrigeration cycle.
+Peltier dehumidifiers, also called “thermo-electric dehumidifiers” are small, inexpensive, portable dehumidifiers which don’t use the refrigeration cycle.
 They dry the air by pulling it through large, cold fins, causing drops of water to condense on them.
 It drips into a pan and the air leaves the dehumidifier with a lower humidity.

 The fins are made cold by the “thermoelectric effect”; when electricity passes through two dissimilar materials, one becomes warmer and the other becomes cooler.
 In a Peltier dehumidifier, a plate with the material that becomes cooler has large fins attached and the air is drawn through it with a fan.